 Republic is one of the few operators that charges for actual data use rather than "use it it or lose it data bundles".
 Each month, Republic gives users a refund of 1.5¢/KB ($15/GB) for unused data.

-RingPlus customers get free or reduced cost service in return for listing to ads instead of the usual ringing tones during the time between when a call is placed and the called party or voicemail answers.
+RingPlus customers on some plans get free or reduced cost service in return for listing to ads instead of the usual ringing tones during the time between when a call is placed and the called party or voicemail answers.

 RingPlus routes calls through their own servers so they can offer value added services like call recording and on the fly language translation.
 At times the RingPlus servers have had stability issues and have been blamed for a number voice calling outages.
-Many customers also report increased latency with RingPlus compared with more conventional opperators.
+Many customers also report increased latency with RingPlus ad supported plans compared with more conventional operators.
 Data and texting have been reliable.